earmah/hello-world/README.md

 # hello-world
-hi im effiba from ghana stuying at RIT.
+hi im effiba from ghana studying at RIT.
 Hoping to major in computational mathematics.